 2. CONCLUSION OF THE PURCHASE AGREEMENT

 2.1 The purchase contract between the seller and the buyer is usually concluded by the buyer making a proposal for the conclusion of the purchase contract addressed to the seller (hereinafter "offer" or "order") in one of the following ways:

 2.1.1 in person or on behalf of the Seller's registered office;

 2.1.2 by e-mail, the moment of concluding the purchase contract is considered to be the confirmation of the buyer's order by the seller made in writing or by means of distance communication;

 2.1.3 via the seller's internet shop (hereinafter referred to as the "e-shop") available at the web address https://havel-composites.com/cs/kategorie.
 When ordering, the buyer is obliged to fill in the required data and tick the box to get acquainted with and approve these OP, otherwise he will not be allowed to place the order.
 In such a case, the moment of concluding the contract is considered to be the confirmation of the buyer's order by the seller made in writing or by means of distance communication;

 2.1.4 by telephone, the moment of concluding the purchase contract is considered to be the moment when the seller confirms the order of goods orally by telephone;

-2.2 Electronic mail, e-shop, telephone and fax are collectively referred to in these OPs as means of distance communication.
+2.2 Electronic mail, e-shop and telephone are collectively referred to in these OPs as means of distance communication.